the-teachingRSE-project/competencies/competencies.md

 Structuring and institutionalizing the education and structures for the add-on courses that are also open to others in academia, will be topics of a follow-up paper.

+# Conclusion and Outlook
+This paper started from a community workshop at deRSE23 in Paderborn where people working in RSE related fields got together to figure out structures and ideas of educating newcomers to this field.
+One outcome of this diverse gathering is that RSEs from far away fields gather around similar concepts.
+In this publication we have tried to formalize them.
+We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the community of values of scientists but at the same time, being Software Engineers, we have to take responsibility for our tools.
+We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information processing device.
+As expected, we draw equally upon notions from software engineering and research, but find that we likewise require teamwork capabilities.
+We continue with detailing these competencies in various dimensions, and find that a different amount is required in different positions and scientific domains.
+Nevertheless, they are required and hence the values and competencies form a common denominator that unifies RSEs and enables them to identify with this domain.
+These competencies at the intersection of research and software engineering coupled with a firm believe in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
+This yields a qualification profile which makes an education based on it highly attractive to young people and the institutions that provide this education will be the topic of a follow-up paper.

 # Appendix

 ## An applied example curriculum